ZachDeLong/timesheet-automation/README.md

 # TimeTrack: Enterprise Timesheet Automation

-A full-stack automated "Cheat Sheet" generator designed to bridge the gap between daily productivity tracking and legacy Enterprise Project Management (PPM) systems.
+A full-stack automated timesheet generator designed to bridge the gap between daily productivity tracking and legacy Enterprise Project Management (PPM) systems.

 ## Problem
 Corporate PPM systems often require manual entry of project hours at the end of the week.
 This leads to: